dklopstein/recipe-analysis/README.md

 We moved on to examine the missingness of `'rating'` in the merged DataFrame by testing the dependency of its missingness.
 We are investigating whether the missiness in the `'rating'` column depends on the column `'n_ingredients'`, which is the number of ingredients in a recipe, or the column `'minutes'`, which is number of minutes need to complete the recipe.

-> Proportion of Sugar and Rating
+> Number of Ingredients and Rating

 **Null Hypothesis:** The missingness of ratings does not depend on the number of ingredients in the recipe.